Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Introduction

 In this work, we propose a physics-informed framework that jointly solves the problem of Zernike coefficient prediction and optical image restoration.
-A key innovation is the integration of a novel Zernike \ac{gnn} that explicitly models the physical relationship between groups of Zernike coefficients, enabling the model to learn an appropriate correction.
+We integrate a novel Zernike \ac{gnn} that explicitly models the physical relationship between groups of Zernike coefficients, enabling the model to learn an appropriate correction.
 By jointly optimising the image restoration network and Zernike graph module for accurate Zernike prediction, we impose physics-based constraints that guide the network to couple denoising with aberration correction, leveraging the underlying physics that governs how different Zernike modes interact and influence image quality.

-To enforce physical consistency between image restoration and Zernike prediction, we introduce the \ac{faa} loss.
-Operating in the spatial Fourier domain where optical aberrations distinctly manifest and high spatial frequencies correspond to fine image detail.
-This loss function ensures that the predicted Zernike coefficients correspond to actual restorative transformations rather than dataset-specific artifacts.
+We further introduce the \ac{faa} loss, which operates in the Fourier domain where optical aberrations distinctly manifest as structured modifications to the spatial frequency content.
+The loss enforces consistency between image restoration and Zernike prediction through three complementary terms, ensuring that the predicted coefficients correspond to actual restorative transformations rather than dataset-specific artifacts.
 Our approach bridges the gap between image restoration and aberration prediction while promoting more reliable and generalisable solutions.

 We demonstrate \ac{sota} performance on a diverse range of microscopy images against both leading image restoration models, and leading aberration correction models.
 Our primary contributions are:

 \begin{itemize} \item We propose \ac{zrnet}, a physics-informed framework that unifies image restoration and aberration estimation.
 We introduce a novel Zernike Graph Neural Network that explicitly encodes the non-linear coupling between Zernike modes based on their azimuthal degrees, ensuring the learned latent representations adhere to physical optical principles. \item We formulate a \ac{faa} loss function to enforce consistency between the restoration and prediction branches.
 By operating in the Fourier domain, this mechanism penalises phase and amplitude distortions, effectively bridging the domain gap between pixel-wise restoration and Zernike coefficient regression. \item We demonstrate that our joint optimisation strategy significantly improves generalisation across varied biological samples and microscopy modalities.
 Extensive evaluations on CytoImageNet show that \ac{zrnet} achieves \ac{sota} performance, specifically in correcting high-order, large-amplitude aberrations where previous methods typically fail. \end{itemize}